misu742694/KD-MIAD/README.md

 # KD-MIAD
 This repository is currently under preparation.
-We will release the complete source code as soon as possible.
+We will provide a complete code description as soon as possible.